 Our curriculum is set out as per Appendix 1 but we may need to adapt it as and when necessary.
-The curriculum also reflects any updates made to KCIE

 We have developed the curriculum in consultation with parents, pupils and staff, taking into account the age, needs and feelings of pupils.
 If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.